Meet the Team

 I work full time in the oil and gas industry as well as part time as a Parent Guide.
 I love meeting new families and supporting them as they begin their journey.
 I remember feeling so lost after our son was diagnosed as deaf and wishing that there was someone who understood the emotions and fear that we were experiencing.
 I am so honored to be a part of the Guide By Your Side program, and hope that I can help alleviate some of the unknowns for families.

 Hi, my name is Vanessa Magnon.
 I am from Lafayette, Louisiana.
-I am Deaf with moderate to severe sensorineural hearing loss.
+I am Deaf.
 I no longer use hearing aids.
 I am the only Deaf person in my family.
-I’ve been married for 20 years to a wonderful husband (hearing), and we have an 18 year-old daughter, who is also hearing.
+I have been married to a wonderful husband (hearing), and we have a grown up daughter, who is also hearing.
 They use American Sign Language to communicate with me.

 For the first 6 years of my life, I did not have language.
-No one knew of my hearing loss.
+No one knew anything about my hearing level.
 I was placed in a mild moderate class for a year.
 I was an unhappy child.
-At the age of 7, my mother took me to an audiology appointment.
-After they discovered my hearing loss, my life became filled with joy!
+At the age of seven, my mother took me to an audiology appointment.
+After they discovered my hearing level, my life was filled with joy!
 I felt better understood.
 As I grew up, I used spoken language and Sign Exact English in the mainstream schools.
 At the age of 13, I transferred to middle school in an oral program with no interpreters.
 I did not do well in my classes.
 Eventually, I enrolled at Louisiana School for the Deaf.
 My life changed completely!
 I was exposed to a multitude of new things: ASL, Deaf culture, and Deaf identity.

 I graduated from Lafayette High School and earned my Bachelor of Science degree in Business Management at the University of Louisiana.
 I love working with Deaf and Hard of Hearing people.
 During my time working in the Lafayette Parish school system, I assisted with and performed at Expressfest (a talent show for all Deaf/Hard of Hearing performers).
-In the community, I am a leader of Deaf Ministry in Lafayette, a hostess of Deaf Women's Fellowship, and now work as a Deaf/Hard of Hearing Guide for Louisiana Hands & Voices.
+In the community, I am a hostess of Nationwide Deaf Women's Virtual Fellowship, a motivational speaker/music leader, a co-partner for Soul Care Retreat, work as an Outreach & Training Coordinator at Louisiana Commission for the Deaf, a volunteer at Pink Wings of Hope, and also work as a Deaf/Hard of Hearing Guide for Louisiana Hands & Voices.

 I hope to share my experiences with families and to see the success of future Deaf/Hard of Hearing generations.